Political Text Scaling Meets Computational Semantics: Introduction

 \section{Introduction}

-The development of a variety of models for inferring policy position of actors directly from textual evidence these actors produce has expanded the scope and focus of analyses in political science and has sustained the growth of the text-as-data community \citep[\textit{inter alia}]{laver_extracting_2003,slapin_scaling_2008,LOWE2011ScalingTexts}.
-The so-called text scaling approaches, such as the widely popular Wordscores \citep{laver_extracting_2003} and Wordfish \citep{slapin_scaling_2008} algorithms, offer the possibility of identifying latent positions of, for instance, parties directly from the electoral manifestos they present or the speeches their members deliver.
-Such positions, depending on the type of data and the context of the study, have been interpreted as being able to capture a left-right scale or different attitudes towards the European integration process (see, for instance, \cite{laver_extracting_2003} and \cite{Proksch2010PositionSpeeches}).
+In recent years, automatic \textit{text scaling} has become one of the key tools of the Text as Data community in political science.
+A variety of models have been developed for text scaling and have expanded the scope and focus of political text analyses, thus sustaining the growth of the Text as Data community \citep[\textit{inter alia}]{laver_extracting_2003,slapin_scaling_2008,Lowe2011ScalingTexts}.
+Text scaling approaches, such as the widely popular Wordscores \citep{laver_extracting_2003} and Wordfish \citep{slapin_scaling_2008} algorithms, offer the possibility of identifying latent positions of political actors directly from textual evidence produced by those actors, such as party manifestos or political speeches.
+Such positions, depending on the type of data and the context of the study, have been interpreted as capturing political preferences such as a Right-Left scale of political ideology or different attitudes towards the European integration process (see, for instance, \citet{laver_extracting_2003} and \citet{Proksch2010PositionSpeeches}).